 To change it permanently, add this line to the file

-You can now follow the getting started instructions for the first steps with the CMS open data.
+If you have read the instructions above, you can now follow the getting started instructions for the first steps with the CMS open data.

 The CMS open data containers, or any CentOS6-based containers, may fail if docker is run on WSL2.
 This problem is fixed by adding a new file